 Recommended Equipment & Setups

 Early Summer Run Steelhead on the Trinity River will take swung flies readily.
 Spey rods are becoming an increasingly popular method to swing flies.
 The Fly Shop's Signature Spey Rods are an economical way to get into a great Spey rig.
-Add a Ross Cimmaron II Fly Reel and a Scandi shooting head, a leader, tippet and fly and you'll be in business.

 Hot Flies: